Capillary/api-documentation/source/includes/_customer.md

 ```

-The customer update API allows you to update customer details on any source - INSTORE,MARTJACK, WECHAT or FACEBOOK.
-You can update profile information, communication details, custom field values, and loyalty status – non loyalty to loyalty.
+Allows updating customer details on any source - INSTORE,MARTJACK, WECHAT or FACEBOOK.
+You can update profile information, communication details, custom field values, and loyalty status (only non loyalty to loyalty).

-*Limitations of customer update API*:
+*Limitations of the customer update API*:

-* You cannot update customer identifiers using this API
+* Cannot update identifiers with this API
-* You cannot modify source type
+* Cannot modify source type
-* You cannot change a loyalty customer to non-loyalty
+* Cannot change a loyalty customer to non-loyalty but can change a non-loyalty customer to a loyalty

 ### Prerequisites
 The following are the prerequisites for updating customer details:

 * Unique customer id of the respective customer
+* Source in which you want to modify the details
 * Account id of the specific source in which you want to modify the customer details

 ### Request URL
-`https://<Respective cluster’s API URL>/v2/customers/<Customer ID>?source=<Source Name>`
+`https://<Respective cluster’s API URL>/v2/customers/<Customer ID>?source=<Source Name>&accountId=<account id>`

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-customer_id | Unique id of the registered customer account that you want to update
+customer_id* | Unique id of the customer whose details need to be updated
-source | Source in which you want to register the customer (INSTORE, MARTJACK, WECHAT, FACEBOOK).
-If ‘source=WECHAT or FACEBOOK, you also need to provide the respective account id on which you want to update the customer details.
+source* | Specify the source in which you want to update the customer details - INSTORE, MARTJACK, WECHAT, FACEBOOK.
+If ‘source=WECHAT/FACEBOOK`, you also need to provide the respective account id.
-account_Id | Account in which you want to register the customer (Required only for sources with multiple accounts)
+account_Id** | Account in which you want to update the customer details (Required only for sources with multiple accounts)

 ### Request Attributes
-It is recommended to pass source in the request URL rather than in the request attributes.

 Parameter | Value | Description
 --------- | ----- | -----------